Table of Contents

 Wood pellet litter is a type of natural pellet litter that is commonly produced from pine or cedarwood.

-Compared to ordinary clay-based litter, it has larger granules -pellets- that are composed of compressed wood fibers.
+Compared to ordinary clay-based litter, it has larger granules that are composed of compressed wood fibers that disintegrate into sawdust when wet.

 How Does Wood Pellet Cat Litter Work?